jarrettmeyer/jarrettmeyer.github.io/_posts/2020-01-03-svg-heart-animation.md

 layout: post
 date: 2020-01-03
 tags: svg
+description: Learning about the magical combination of SVG and CSS3 animations
+thumbnail: /assets/images/css3-logo.svg
 ---

 I have had a little bit of time off for holiday shut down.
 I'm starting to teach myself [CSS animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations).
 This is a pretty cool feature, and I can't wait to see more of this feature.